 The overall financial position of the Authority remained strong at year-end.
-Current assets at year-end of 2020 were 58.0% of total assets as compared to 49.1% in 2019 and 56.2% in 2018.
-Total operating expenses in 2020 represented approximately 11.5% of total revenues, which were below total operating expenses of both 2019 and 2018.
+Current assets at year-end of 2021 were 64.8% of total assets as compared to 58.0% in 2020 and 49.1% in 2019.
+Total operating expenses in 2021 represented approximately 9.58% of total revenues, which were below total operating expenses of both 2020 and 2019.

-Despite the periodic fluctuations in its sales tax revenue stream associated with the COVID-19 pandemic, taxable sales have grown at an average annual rate of 2% to 3% for several decades and are expected to continue to do so in the years ahead.
+Taxable sales have grown at an average annual rate of 2% to 3% for several decades and are expected to continue to do so in the years ahead.
 The Authority performs periodic internal cash flow projections to evaluate cash adequacy (particularly during the annual budget process) and to control operational expenses to meet the debt ratio coverage covenant in the Trust Indenture that governs operations and financial requirements.